smaddis/smad-deploy-azure/docs/ARCHITECTURE.md

 #### `module "k8s_cluster_azure"`

 Uses module specified in `./modules/k8s/`  folder for deploying Kubernetes cluster under `k8test-rg resource group`.
-Node count of cluster is controlled  by `k8s_agent_count` variable, where node count for default terraform workspace is 3, and non-default workspace is 2.
+Node count of cluster is controlled  by `k8s_agent_count` variable, where node count for default terraform workspace is 3, and non-default workspace is 2. `use_separate_storage_rg` variable controls whether separate resource group for storage purposes is created

+##### `resource "azurerm_role_assignment" "k8s-storage-role-ass"`

+Role assingment for separate resource group.
+Gets scope value from datamodule.
+Created only when `use_separate_storage_rg` is true.

 #### `module "container_deployment"`